ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 The ``project_setup.py`` script handles all communication with the HPS instance.
 It sets up a project, uploads files, defines parameters, and applies settings.

-The ``exec_scripts`` folder contains the execution scripts that start the evaluation scripts.
-Each of them first writes all HPS parameters to an ``input_parameters.json`` file, discovers the available software, and then runs the corresponding evaluation script with uv.
+The ``exec_script`` script is the execution script that starts the evaluation scripts.
+It first writes all
-Finally, each execution script fetches parameters that may have been written to the ``output_parameters.json`` file by the evaluation script and sends them back to the evaluator.
-Optionally, the execution scripts clean up the ephemeral virtual environments created by uv.
+HPS parameters to an ``input_parameters.json`` file, discovers the available software, and then runs the active evaluation script with uv.
-The ``exec_combined.py`` execution script runs all simulation steps in a single task.
-The other three execution scripts split the three steps into individual tasks.
+Finally, the execution script fetches parameters that may have been written to the ``output_parameters.json`` file by the evaluation script and sends them back to the evaluator.
+Optionally, the execution script cleans up the ephemeral virtual environments created by uv.

 The ``eval_scripts`` folder contains the PyAnsys evaluation scripts.
 Each of the evaluation scripts first reads the parameters supplied by the execution script